EvictionLab/eviction-lab-website/content/weekly-reports/_index.md

       logo: /uploads/c3-logo.svg
       alt: C3.ai Digital Transformation Institute
 ---
 The Eviction Tracking System (ETS) is a platform for monitoring and providing weekly updates on the number of eviction cases being filed in a set of cities across the United States.
 We built this system during the current pandemic out of concern that a growing number of families may face the threat of eviction.
 The ETS provides a data infrastructure for tracking eviction trends that previously did not exist.
 Scroll down to see the cities in which we are operating and learn more about the project.
+Testing the preview.

 {{% report_table data="/uploads/table.csv" %}}